nuxt/nuxt/docs/content/3.api/1.composables/use-lazy-async-data.md

 </template>

 <script setup>
+/* Navigation will occur before fetching is complete.
-const { pending, data: count } = useLazyAsyncData('count', () => $fetch('/api/count'))
+  Handle pending and error state directly within your component's template */ const { pending, data: count } = useLazyAsyncData('count', () => $fetch('/api/count'))

 watch(count, (newCount) => {
   // Because count starts out null, you won't have access
   // to its contents immediately, but you can watch it.